 - Numerical amount must match written amount on deeds and mortgages.

-- Book and page numbers of mortgages must appear on all documents that refer back to this document.
+- Book and page numbers of mortgages must appear on all documents associated with the original mortgage.

 - Transfer taxes or statements of value must accompany all transfers unless exemption is clearly stated in the deed (e.g., family transfers).
 The Department of Revenue requires the statement of value form to be fully completed.

 - Multiple documents constituting one transaction must clearly indicate on each document the order of recording.

 - Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.